 We chose a plant pot, carefully filled it with soil and then made a hole for our seeds.
 Next we had to cover the seeds with more soil.
 Over the next few weeks we will be watching our plants grow.

-This week Science Club went back in time to learn how Vikings made butter!
+We went back in time to learn how Vikings made butter!
 We had to use lots of our scientific skills!
 We accurately measured out the cream and carefully poured it into a small pot.
 We noticed that the cream was a thick liquid that could be poured easily.
 Then we began shaking it – this took a long time and required strong muscles!!
 Every now and then we took the lid off the pot to observe the changes that were happening.
 We soon observed that the cream was separating into a watering liquid and a solid!
 We could see that the solid was clumping together.
 We carefully drained off the liquid and put the solid in the fridge.
 Then we were able to taste our butter!
 We thought it tasted delicious!

 Fantastic Fizzing Potions!